 Your online written work will almost certainly be indexed by the major search engines (Google, Yahoo!, etc.).
 The more regularly you publish, the more chances you have of connecting with someone searching for the type of information you are providing.
-If the work connects back to you - well, that's powerful marketing.
-These days we call it Content Marketing.
+If the work connects back to you-well, that's powerful marketing.
+That's known as "Content Marketing."